chaisql/chai/README.md

 u3 := u1
 u3.ID = 22

-// It is possible to let Genji deal with analysing the structure when inserting a record
+// It is possible to let Genji deal with analyzing the structure
-// using the RECORDS clause
-// Note that it is also possible to write records by hand err := db.Exec(`INSERT INTO user RECORDS ?, ?, ?`, &u1, &u2, &u3)
+// when inserting a record, using the RECORDS clause err := db.Exec(`INSERT INTO user RECORDS ?, ?, ?`, &u1, &u2, &u3)
 // Note that it is also possible to write records by hand err := db.Exec(`INSERT INTO user RECORDS ?, (ID: 21, Name: "foo", Age: 40), ?`, &u1, &u3)

 // Let's select a few users
 var users []User

 res, err := db.Query("SELECT * FROM user")
 defer res.Close()